JeffersonLab/GetSIDIS/generator/README.txt

 *   for SoLID and EIC          *
 *  -- Zhihong Ye, 07/26/2016   *
 ********************************
+Update Version in 08/29/2016:
+1) Remove the separation of pip (kp) and pim(km) in the code since the generated file always contains both the info positive and negative particles. e.g., in the future, only run "c12_input_kaon.dat" to get both Pi+ and Pi- info and in the root files, their difference are just the cross sections and weight etc.

 Update Version in 08/10/2016:
  1) All input parameters are defined in a input file, e.g. input_c12_pip.dat.
     Please follow the format of the given examples to change the input values